A-RED-Team/ankasa-ticketing-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-**Ankasa Ticketing** is a flight ticket booking application built using PERN.
+**Ankasa Ticketing** is a flight ticket booking application that has several features, namely ticket search, ticket booking, canceling unpaid tickets, and recommendations for frequently visited destinations.

 ### Built With
 This app was built with some technologies below: